olasadek/EchoWear/README.md

 EchoWear is a prototype AI-powered navigation assistant designed to help visually impaired users navigate indoor and outdoor environments.
 A protoype for navigation glasses with AI ship.
 It uses a wearable camera, real-time computer vision, object detection, and voice guidance to provide safe, context-aware navigation instructions.
 ![b2683635-b3e7-4531-bdb9-9c19ccfc6c88](https://github.com/user-attachments/assets/106ea61b-35cd-4dcf-8884-50ffa628f79b)

-**Attribution:**
-This is an attribution to doctor Ammar Mohanna and his contributions to the AI society.
-Thank you for encouraging us in this fast past field.

 ## Features
 - Real-time camera feed processing
 - Visual path recording and navigation